-This is the easiest and tastiest spicy peanut sauce recipe, and in my opinion it’s also the best, because it takes so little effort and can be made in just a few minutes.
+This easy to make, spicy peanut sauce recipe is my go-to when I fancy some pinda sauce because it’s absolutely delicious and takes so little effort it can be made in just a few minutes.

 There are lots of other sauces which I love to make, like the essential cashew sauce in all its glorious forms, or a homemade vegan pesto or an instant carrot sauce, but when you want a kick, there’s nothing quite like this spicy peanut sauce.